Basel III: Common Equity Tier 1 (CET1) capital requirements

 In the U.S., an additional 1% is required for globally systemically important financial institutions.

-It also requires minimum Tier 1 capital of 6% at all times (beginning in 2015).
+It also requires minimum Tier 1 capital of 6% at all times.

 Common Tier 1 capital comprises shareholders equity (including audited profits), less deductions of accounting reserve that are not believed to be loss absorbing "today", including goodwill and other intangible assets.
 To prevent the potential of double-counting of capital across the economy, bank's holdings of other bank shares are also deducted.

 Tier 2 capital requirements

 Tier 2 capital + Tier 1 capital is required to be above 8%.

 Leverage ratio requirements

 Leverage ratio is calculated by dividing Tier 1 capital by the bank's leverage exposure.
 The leverage exposure is the sum of the exposures of all on-balance sheet assets, 'add-ons' for derivative exposures and securities financing transactions (SFTs), and credit conversion factors for off-balance sheet items.

 Basel III introduced a minimum leverage ratio of 3%.